msantos/alcove/README.md

 * running as root
 * setting process limits
-* changing the root directory to limit the process' view of the filesystem
+* changing the root directory to limit the process view of the filesystem
 * changing to an unprivileged user
 * running the sandboxed code